2ndSightLab/ai-tracker/features.md

 Features to add

+🟡 F: Autogen SCP for allowed services in account.

 🟡 F: Update admin IP in prefix list in Yubikey project.

 🟡 F: Complete listing of services before close an account - offer to move or delete.